Child Labor Laws: Where Can Teens Legally Work?

 Types of Jobs Permitted for Teens

-Work opportunities for minors depends on their age, industry, and time of the year.
+Work opportunities for minors depend on their age, industry, and time of the year.
 For example, teens and children can generally work longer hours on non-school days.
 There are additional exemptions for young people working in a family business or doing farm work.

 The FLSA prohibits minors from working in certain types of hazardous occupations, including: